9QIX/Google-Cybersecurity-Certification-Notes/V. Assets, Threats and Vulnerabilities/Week 1/III. Risk and asset security.md

 - The structure and content of security plans can vary widely from one company to another.

 Understanding the structure and purpose of security plans, encompassing policies, standards, and procedures, is essential for creating a collaborative and effective security culture.
 These components collectively contribute to safeguarding assets and mitigating risks across organizations.

+# The NIST Cybersecurity Framework

+**[[Compliance]]:** This involves adhering to internal standards and external regulations in the realm of security.
+It's essential for maintaining trust, reputation, data integrity, and avoiding legal consequences, particularly in highly regulated industries.

+**[[Regulations]]:** These are rules established by government or authoritative bodies to oversee and control specific practices, typically on a larger scale to protect individuals and their information.

+**[[NIST Cybersecurity Framework]]:** This framework, provided by the National Institute of Standards and Technology (NIST), offers standards, guidelines, and best practices for managing cybersecurity risk.

+## Components of NIST CSF
+- **[[The Core]]:** This core component identifies five main functions: identify, protect, detect, respond, and recover.
+It essentially serves as a security checklist.
+- **[[Tiers]]:** Tiers range from Level-1 (passive) to Level-4 (adaptive) and gauge the performance of each core function, helping organizations understand their security plan's effectiveness.
+- **[[Profiles]]:** Profiles act like snapshots in time, providing insights into the current state of a security plan.
+They are useful for tracking changes and improvements.